ioulian/frontend-workflow/README.md

 You can use `yarn watch` to start developing.
 This will start watching all files and they will be generated.
 You can also use `yarn start` to develop in a `.html` page (the development time is faster this way as we don't need wait on php to be loaded first).

 **Note:** Keep in mind that no `.css` is being created when watching.
 Only on `yarn build`/`yarn export` will there be `.css` files created.
+**Note 2:** Because the `.css` files are not created on dev, only in production, do not forget to include them in your `.libraries.yml` file in your theme. `runtime.bundle.js` also does not exist on build, it will be inline piece of code, you'l lneed to add it too in the HTML on production.
+In short, there are different files for dev and production builds, so include them accordingly based on the environment.

 ## Files to deploy